MicrosoftDocs/ai-builder/ai-builder-docs/dual-mode-licensing.md

 - **Power Automate and Power Apps context**: Allows you to enrich cloud flows or apps with AI prompts or AI models like document processing tools.
 - **Microsoft Copilot Studio context**: Allows you to enrich agents with AI prompts or agent flows with AI prompts or AI models like document processing tools.
 In this context, AI Builder features are sometimes called *AI tools*.

 In Copilot Studio context, AI Builder features are licensed based on Copilot Credits.
-This licensure doesn't change.
+This rule doesn't change.

 In Power Automate and Power Apps context, AI Builder features are licensed exclusively based on AI Builder credits up to November 1, 2025.

-Starting November 1, 2025, AI Builder features in Power Automate and Power Apps context will also be licensed based on Copilot Credits.
+As of November 1, 2025, AI Builder features in Power Automate and Power Apps context will also be licensed based on Copilot Credits.
 Existing customers with paid or seeded AI Builder credits can continue using their AI Builder credits.
 When AI Builder credits are in overage or not present, the licensing system checks Copilot Credits availability, and allows the feature to run, if any.

 New customers aren't able to purchase a paid AI Builder capacity add-on.
 They need Copilot Credits to access and run AI Builder features in Power Automate and Power Apps context.